deciolauro/parallelProgEP1/README.md

 ### (Pre)Installing

-We recommend that you fork this repository by logging into your github account and clicking on the fork icon on the top right side of the screen, because that will make it easy to contribute with the project via pull requests.
+We recommend that you fork this repository by logging into your GitHub account and clicking on the fork icon on the top right side of the screen, because that will make it easy to contribute with the project via pull requests.